ComposableFi/cosmwasm-vm/docs/orchestrate/src/concepts/address-handlers.md

 You can also implement an address handler from scratch by implementing `AddressHandler` trait.

-Let's implement a dummy address handler which works with `String` addresses without any restrictions.
+Let's implement a dummy address handler that works with `String` addresses without any restrictions.

 ```rust
 struct DummyAddressHandler;